Superexpert/openai-changes-everything-com/episodes/how-ai-will-transform-how-college-students-learn/index.markdown

 ## How AI Teaching Assistants Could Revolutionize Higher Education

-In this episode of the **"OpenAI Changes Everything"** podcast, host Stephen Walther interviews **Paul Truax**, the visionary co-founder and CEO of **Cognify**, a groundbreaking startup aiming to reshape higher education using personalized artificial intelligence.
+In this episode of the **"Move 37 Podcast"** podcast, host Stephen Walther interviews **Paul Truax**, the visionary co-founder and CEO of **Cognify**, a groundbreaking startup aiming to reshape higher education using personalized artificial intelligence.
 They discuss how Cognify's innovative platform leverages AI to create personalized, course-specific teaching assistants, revolutionizing the way college students interact with course material, learn new concepts, and succeed academically.

 ### What is Cognify and How Does It Work?